MobiusL/bASIC-FAQ/README.md

 Units used are Volts (V), Amperes (A), Watts (W) and Gigahashes per second (Ghash/s or Gh/s).

-This information is provided with no guarantee.
+**This is an unofficial FAQ**.
+I claim no credibility.
+Please use your own due diligence, or that of those you trust, when reading the content of this FAQ.
+Furthermore, this information is provided with no guarantee.
 Reader discretion is advised.

 Recommended Reading
 -------------------